 Getting your boat into the lake is not usually a problem.
 There is only one "public" (read:free) boat launch ramp, which is located in Mangan cove, adjacent to the dam, off of Pa. route 590.
 It is maintained by the Pa.
 Fish and Boat Commission, and offers a good sized parking lot along with toilet facilities and places to load and unload your boat.
 There are also launch ramps located at the 4 PP&L campsites which surround the lake.
 These are open to the public, but you are charged a fee to use them.
 Most of the full service lake side marinas also offer ramp access for a fee.
 There are also private ramps, which are for the exclusive use of the members of the private communities or clubs which maintain them.

 The growing popularity of the area over the years, has made weekend boat traffic on the lake somewhat busy and crowded.
 A 45 MPH speed limit has been enacted during summer weekends, to help manage the crowd and hopefully reduce the potential for mishaps.
 With this much on-water traffic, it can get a bit rough, especially if the wind adds to the chop generated by boat wakes.
-If riding comfort is a priority, I would not recommend a boat smaller than 20' that didn't at least weigh at least 3000 lbs.
-Smaller and lighter boats will pound on the heavy chop, making the experience less than fun, especially for those with back problems.
+If riding comfort is a priority, I would not recommend a boat smaller than 20' that weighs at least 3000 lbs.
+Smaller and lighter boats will pound on the heavy chop, making the experience less than fun, especially for those of us with back problems.

 Skiing and tubing during the weekend can also be a bit dicey if a calm section of water is what you crave.
-My favorite spot to ski and tube is on the dam end of the lake, in a place known as "Walt's Cove".
+One of my favorite spots to ski and tube is on the dam end of the lake, in a place known as "Walt's Cove".
 It is somewhat sheltered from the main lake traffic (and wakes) by Shuman point on one side and Paupack point on the other.
 Another good spot is the bottom of Martin's cove, at the north center of the lake, just beyond the Cove Haven resort.
 The deep cove will give you some protection from the chop on the main part of the lake, but a lot of people know this, so the area can become crowded with a bunch of people all trying to ski, to the point where a traffic controller might be needed.
-But even the small amount of shelter of those places may not be enough on especially busy or windy weekends.
+It's also become a favorite spot for boaters to anchor, so the cove tends to fill up on the weekends.
+But even the small amount of shelter those places provide may not be enough on especially busy or windy weekends.
 If you like to ski or tube, your best bet is to go during the week, when the boat traffic is much less, which is what I have been doing for the last several years.

 I first fell in love with this area in the mid 1970's, when I used to stay at "Walt's Landing", a quaint summer trailer/cottage resort at the bottom of Walt's Cove.
 Since then, I have been making the trek to the lake at least once a year and staying at one of the PP&L campgrounds.
 My favorite campground is Ledgedale, at the total opposite end of the lake from Walt's Cove.
 This campground is in a less traveled area, the marina is in a no-wake zone, and the facilities are more scenic.
 The parking lot adjacent to the launch ramp can become a zoo on the weekends though, which is another reason why I prefer a stay during the week.